 It’s hard to resist those cute little whiskers, nuzzling noses, and contented purrs.
 But there’s so much more to being the parent of a cat than uploading their antics to YouTube.

 Let’s have a look at what to look for when you adopt a cat and how to be part of the successful adoption of a new feline family member.

 Over 27,000 cats and kittens are taken to the SPCA each year.
-HUHA sees hundreds a year that needs fostering and adoption, as do many other shelters and rescue centres.
-That’s a lot of unwanted kitties, to say the least.
+HUHA sees hundreds a year that need fostering and adoption, as do many other shelters and rescue centres.
+That’s a lot of unwanted kitties and many different cat breeds looking for love, to say the least.

-Indeed, kittens make up approximately 75% of all animals brought in to the SPCA.
+Did you know kittens make up approximately 75% of all animals brought in to the SPCA?
 A dreadful situation.

 Adopting a new cat or kitten is an exciting time, but how will you know which is the right cat for you?
 You’re obviously an animal lover, so that’s a big tick.
 But what else should you consider before adopting a new cat?
 To make sure yours isn’t one that ends up without a home.

 - Are you single, a couple, a family?
 If you are a family, how old are your children?
 What are their temperaments and their ability to take ‘no’ as an answer?

 - Are you home a lot, or often away for work?
 Who will care for your cat while you’re gone?